When was the last time you evaluated your compliance recording strategy?

-- At the same time, Teams, the fastest-growing business app in Microsoft’s history, reached over 500,000 customer organizations and is being used by 91 of the Fortune 100 companies
+- At the same time, Teams, the fastest-growing business app in Microsoft’s history, reached over 75 million daily active users and is being used by 91 of the Fortune 100 companies

 - And 12 months after its launch, WhatsApp Business had over 5 million users using the Android-based social messaging platform.

 That’s a massive growth that equally impacts financial services firms globally.